MicrosoftDocs/winrt-api/windows.devices.enumeration/devicewatcher.md

 > An app must subscribe to all of the [added](devicewatcher_added.md), [removed](devicewatcher_removed.md), and [updated](devicewatcher_updated.md) events to be notified when there are device additions, removals or updates.
 If an app handles only the [added](devicewatcher_added.md) event, it will not receive an update if a device is added to the system after the initial device enumeration completes.

 ## -examples
+For complete implementations in C#, C++, and JavaScript, see the [Device enumeration and pairing sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/DeviceEnumerationAndPairing).

 This example incrementally enumerates devices, adding them to a list each time a device is found, and also handling removals and updates.
 The onAdded function that handles the [added](devicewatcher_added.md) event takes a [DeviceInformation](deviceinformation.md) object.
 Once enumeration is complete, the app prints a list of devices.
 The app also prints a message if devices are added, updated, or removed after the initial enumeration completes.

 ```javascript